cutaway-security/cutsec_tools/ghidra/README.md

 # Ghidra Scripts
-Python scripts to do actions in Ghidra via script manager
+Python scripts to do actions in Ghidra via script manager.
+These scripts should be stored in your Ghidra scripts directory.
+See Ghidra documentation for the approprate locations.

 # Hash all functions from multiple programs
 CutSec_HashAllFunctionMultiFile.py